-- a.
-New and improved public spaces throughout the centre, in accordance with Policy 2, including a public open space associated with the redevelopment of the Eldon Way Opportunity Site and improvements to Spa Road miniroundabout. - b.
-New and enhanced routes linking the centre with the rail station and the surrounding area.
-These routes are shown in Figure 13.
-They show how the Council wishes to see the Eldon Way Opportunity Site become more accessible and integrated into the restof Hockley centre. - c.
+a.
+New and improved public spaces throughout the centre, in accordance with Policy 2, including a public open space associated with the redevelopment of the Eldon Way Opportunity Site and improvements to Spa Road miniroundabout.

+- b.
+New and enhanced routes linking the centre with the rail station and the surrounding area. - c.
 Enhanced car parking that will serve the centre as a whole. - d.
 Opportunities for new housing as part of the Eldon Way Opportunity Site redevelopment. - e.
-The focus of retail uses in the centre, with an opportunity for a new retail development within

-- the Eldon Way Opportunity Site, in accordance with Policy 6.
-The appropriate locations for these uses are shown in Figure 13. - f.
+The focus of retail uses in the centre, with an opportunity for a new retail development within the Eldon Way Opportunity Site, in accordance with Policy 6. - f.
 The protection of some existing employment and leisure uses within the Eldon Way Opportunity Site and on the Foundry Business Park.